RillingDev/rilling.dev/04.portfolio/portfolio.md

             name: Avenue.js
             url: 'https://github.com/FelixRilling/avenuejs'
             img: github.png
             description: 'Avenue is a client side router that focuses on speed and size (~720Bytes / ~460Bytes gziped).
 The API is heavily influenced by the Angular1.x router and gibon.js.
-An unique feature of Avenue is the usage of URL hashes instead of full URLs to improve compability for different webservers.'
+An unique feature of Avenue is the usage of URL hashes instead of full URLs to improve compatibility for different web servers.'
         -
             id: 8
             category: 1